 Technology Works To Provide Early Quake Warning

-Mr. ANTHONY GUARINO (Seismic Analyst, Caltech Seismological Laboratory): For the week, weve had 777.
-Generally, we have about 30 a day, but today weve had a lot more.
+ANTHONY GUARINO: For the week, we've had 777.
+Generally, we have about 30 a day, but today we've had a lot more.
 And this week has been a lot more active.

 Across the street from Caltech, in a yellow clapboard house, is the regional office of the U.S. Geological Survey.
 It's where I meet geophysicist Doug Given, who's not exactly reassuring about the big one.

-Mr. DOUG GIVEN (Project Chief, Southern California Earthquake Monitoring, U.S. Geological Survey): We know that a big earthquake on the San Andreas is inevitable.
+DOUG GIVEN: We know that a big earthquake on the San Andreas is inevitable.
 We know that it has produced many, many large earthquakes.
-We dont know when that next earthquake is going to happen, but we do know that it is going to happen.
+We don't know when that next earthquake is going to happen, but we do know that it is going to happen.

 BRAND: And when it does happen, Given says, there will be two to three minutes of violent shaking.
 It would be nice to know exactly when the big one is going to hit, but Doug Given says earthquake forecasting is not possible now and it may never be.